 I started writing this post sometime in the middle of last year.
 I’d recently returned from a holiday in Scotland, not a trip specifically for photography, but one where I’d managed to fit in some photography around a holiday.
 I’d recently purchased a new travel tripod and I was convinced this would solve all my issues with carrying a tripod and it would be a joy to use.

 After numerous hours of research, I opted to purchase the 3Legged Thing Leo travel tripod.
-I’ve always liked 3Legged Thing gear and Leo looked a good combination of size, weight and load capacity.
-I also threw my Giottos 3 section aluminium tripod in the boot as well, just in case I needed something a bit more sturdy.
+I’ve always liked 3Legged Thing gear and Leo looked a good combination of size, weight, and load capacity.
+I also threw my Giottos 3 section aluminium tripod in the boot as well, just in case I needed something a bit sturdier.

 I love photographing water, so having the tripod with me allowed me to do some longer exposures and get those silky water effects.
 While any tripod is better than no tripod, Leo wasn’t as easy to work with as I’d hoped.

 There are a few reasons I didn’t get on with Leo.
-First of all, this tripod ha twist locks on the legs.
+First, this tripod has twist locks on the legs.
 Being a travel tripod, Leo has five leg sections, this means that if you want to extend all the legs to their maximum height you have twelve twist locks to operate.
-I found this pretty tedious after a while.
+I found this tedious after a while.
 The other major issue I had, was the maximum height of this tripod.
-Again being a travel tripod and it’s ridiculously small size when folded, the maximum height of this tripod without extending the centre column is a little on the short side.
+Again, being a travel tripod and its ridiculously small size when folded, the maximum height of this tripod without extending the centre column is a little on the short side.

 After I returned from Scotland, I decided I needed to shop for a different tripod.
 While considering what features I was looking for in the perfect tripod, I had an epiphany.